-We commenced sales in major export markets in May 2008, when we exported a small portion of our products to Hong Kong.
-Since then we have increased our sales in export markets.
-In the six months ended June 30, 2010, we generated 66.2% of our revenues from export sales.
+We commenced sales in overseas markets in May 2008, when we exported a small portion of our products to Hong Kong.
+Since then we have increased our sales in overseas markets.
+In 2009, we generated 42.8% of our revenues from export sales.
 We plan to continue to increase sales outside of China and expand our customer base overseas.
-However, the marketing, distribution and sale of our products in export markets may expose us to a number of risks, including:
+However, the marketing, distribution and sale of our products in overseas markets may expose us to a number of risks, including:

-- · fluctuations in currency exchange rates; - increased costs associated with maintaining the ability to understand the local markets and follow their trends, as well as develop and maintain effective marketing and distributing presence in various countries; - · providing customer service and support in these markets; - failure to develop appropriate risk management and internal control structures tailored to overseas operations; - difficulty and cost relating to compliance with the different commercial and legal requirements of the export markets in which we offer or plan to offer our products and services; - failure to obtain or maintain certifications for our products or services in these markets; - inability to obtain, maintain or enforce intellectual property rights; - · unanticipated changes in prevailing economic conditions and regulatory requirements; - · difficulty in employing and retaining sales personnel who are knowledgeable about, and can function effectively in, export markets; and - trade barriers such as export requirements, tariffs, taxes and other restrictions and expenses, which could increase the prices of our products and make us less competitive in some countries.
+- · fluctuations in currency exchange rates; - increased costs associated with maintaining the ability to understand the local markets and follow their trends, as well as develop and maintain effective marketing and distributing presence in various countries; - · providing customer service and support in these markets; - · failure to develop appropriate risk management and internal control structures tailored to overseas operations; - difficulty and cost relating to compliance with the different commercial and legal requirements of the overseas markets in which we offer or plan to offer our products and services; - failure to obtain or maintain certifications for our products or services in these markets; - · inability to obtain, maintain or enforce intellectual property rights; - · unanticipated changes in prevailing economic conditions and regulatory requirements; - · difficulty in employing and retaining sales personnel who are knowledgeable about, and can function effectively in, overseas markets; and - trade barriers such as export requirements, tariffs, taxes and other restrictions and expenses, which could increase the prices of our products and make us less competitive in some countries.